d8euAI8sMs/scm-2-matched-filter/README.md

 ## About

-BPSK demodulation of binary data encoded with the help of Gold sequence by the means of matched filter.
+QPSK demodulation of binary data encoded with the help of Gold sequence by the means of matched filter.

 ## Details